tensorflow/tensorflow/tensorflow/docs_src/programmers_guide/datasets.md

   value = sess.run(next_element)
   assert i == value
 ```

+Note: Currently, one-shot iterators are the only type that is easily usable
+with an `Estimator`.

 An **initializable** iterator requires you to run an explicit
 `iterator.initializer` operation before using it.
 In exchange for this